-The designation, first bestowed upon HSS in 2002, renewed in 2007 and again in 2011, marks the first time any New York State hospital has been honored with a third consecutive Magnet designation.
-Each redesignation is regarded to be much more difficult to achieve than the last, making this a truly exceptional accomplishment - one that speaks to HSS's efforts to improve patient care.
+The designation, first bestowed upon HSS in 2002, renewed in 2007, 2011, and again in 2016, marks the first time any New York State hospital has been honored with a fourth consecutive Magnet designation.
+Each designation is regarded to be much more difficult to achieve than the last, making this a truly exceptional accomplishment - one that speaks to HSS' efforts to improve patient care.

 The ANCC is a subsidiary of the American Nurses Association and is the largest and most prominent nursing credentialing organization in the United States.
-HSS's Magnet™ status, which includes annual reviews, is valid for four years.
+HSS' Magnet® status, which includes annual reviews, is valid for four years.